-Tourists who heard about Vietnam floating markets may wonder why don’t organize the market on land.
-The truth is that floating markets is very practical in the Mekong Delta, Vietnam where people mostly live by the waterways.
+Tourists who heard about Vietnam floating markets may wonder why people don’t organize the market on land.
+However, floating market is very practical in the Mekong Delta where people mostly live by the waterways.
 Because of special terrain covered by the river, waterway serves as a mean of transportation and the center of economic activity as well.
 Boats are mainly used for both local and regional trade, bringing goods from those that produced to those that could barter and trade.
 Such ways of life of the riverside communities and the complex and extensive river system of the region increase number of floating markets.

 The floating markets have long become an important site for people meet up exchange goods and also for some cultural activities which build up the characters of Mekong people in particular and Vietnam in general over hundreds of years.
 The products on floating markets are incredibly abundant and diversified but mainly are local fresh fruits and vegetables.
-You can see hundreds of motorized boat with full of mango, pineapple, dragon fruit, mango, star fruits, fresh coconut and durian sailing along the river.
-In front of each boat will have a “cay beo” or a long pole to hang on the sample of the merchandise.
-This way is to attract customers and help them easier to find the item they need in the middle of a vast river.
-And this seems to be a common and unique sign you only find in the floating markets in Mekong Delta, Vietnam.
+You can see hundreds of motorized boat with full of mango, pineapple, dragon fruit, star fruits, fresh coconut and durian sailing along the river.
+In front of each boat will have a “cay beo” – a long pole to hang on the sample of the merchandise.
+This way is to attract customers and help them easier to find the items they need in the middle of a vast river.
+And this seems to be a common and unique sign you only see in Mekong Delta floating markets of Vietnam.

 Table of Contents